frederic-perez/AmE-dictionary/data/dictionary.md

 __marshy__
 __mart__ _n_ A place of trade, eg. an auction room or market.
 __martial artist__
+__martinet__ _n_ Someone who demands exact conformity to rules and forms. _Syn_ disciplinarian, moralist _Any deviation from the classroom rules was met with a swift rebuke from our teacher, a real martinet._
 __martyr<sup>1</sup>__ _n_ :two::pencil2::hammer:
 __martyr<sup>2</sup>__ _v_ :two::pencil2::hammer:
 __martyrdom__ _n_ :three::hammer: